fozboom/fozboom/README.md

 ### About Me

-I am a passionate and proficient software developer with experience in C++, C, Python, and Java.
+I am a passionate and proficient software developer with a strong background in C++, C, Python, and Java.
+My experience extends to system programming on Linux, where I have developed efficient and robust solutions.

+I have a deep understanding of Docker, which I have used to containerize applications, ensuring consistent behavior across different environments.
+My proficiency in database management, particularly with PostgreSQL, allows me to design, implement, and maintain complex data storage solutions.

+In addition to my back-end skills, I have experience working with front-end technologies like React.
+I am capable of creating dynamic and responsive user interfaces that provide a seamless user experience.

 I am always eager to learn new technologies and improve my skills.
 I believe in writing clean, efficient code and I am committed to the best practices in software development.

 ___